-Zinedine Zidane refused to be drawn into discussions over James Rodriguez's future at Real Madrid
+Zinedine Zidane refused to be drawn into discussions over James

-Zinedine Zidane refused to be drawn into discussions over James Rodriguez's future at Real Madrid, insisting he and the squad are interested only in Wednesday's crucial La Liga clash with Celta Vigo.
+Rodriguez's future at Real Madrid, insisting he and the squad are

 Reports this week have suggested James is set for a big-money close-season move to Manchester United after falling down the pecking order at Santiago Bernabeu.